MiguelMMota/web3-ctf/ethernaut/README.md

 We transfer our balance + 1 to a second account address.
 When the contract updates our balance with `balances[msg.sender] -= _value; <=> x = x - (x + 1) <=> x = -1`, this is represented in uint256 as 2^256 - 1.

 ---

+### 6: Delegation Solution
+Here we have a contract with a delegate whose address we can't know externally.
+However, we do know the signature of its `pwn()`.
+Since the main contract's fallback is to call the function on the delegate contract, we can just call `pwn()` on the main contract to trigger the function on the delegate and claim ownership.

+---